Saltwater-City/bslc.github.io/_posts/2021-01-24-using-csharp.md

 tags: c-sharp, vim
 ---

 As somoene working in the mobile gaming industry, I wanted to learn more about the nuts and bolts of game making.
-To get hands-on experience, I am taking [C# Programming for Unity Game Development](https://www.coursera.org/specializations/programming-unity-game-development) from [Cousera][www.coursera.org/].
+To get hands-on experience, I am taking [C# Programming for Unity Game Development](https://www.coursera.org/specializations/programming-unity-game-development) from [Cousera](www.coursera.org/).
 The first step in learning any programming language is to setup the development environment.
 The course instructor suggested using either [Visual Studio](https://visualstudio.microsoft.com/downloads/) or [MonoDevelop](https://visualstudio.microsoft.com/downloads/), but I am a fan of Vim.
-In this post, I am going document my initial experience in programming with C# with Vim on macOS.
+In this post, I will document my initial experience in programming with C# from the terminal on macOS.

 1. Installing Mono

-   In order to compile C# code, you would need Mono, ["a free and open source .NET Framework-compatible software framek"](https://en.wikipedia.org/wiki/Mono_(software)).
+   In order to compile C# code, you would need Mono, ["a free and open source .NET Framework-compatible software framework"](https://en.wikipedia.org/wiki/Mono_(software)).
 Using brew, you can install Mono via the following command:

    ``` bash
    brew install mono